terryfc/find-the-hat/README.md

 Reflection:
 Things I like about this project is "gaining the ability" to create and customise the game.
-As a gamer myself, the project has made me more appreciative of game creators (I can't even begin to imagine the amount of brain juice, sweat and tears pour into them).
-Initially I was struggling with moving of the player and trying to understand how 2D array works.
+As a gamer myself, I gained a new level of appreciation towards game creators.
+Initial part of the project I was struggling with understanding how 2D array works to move the player.
 This leads me to googling for more informations and samples to have a deeper understanding.
+I also seek some guidance when I am stuck, to sound out my thoughts and logic so that I can work towards a solution.